anonymous0111118/De-duplication/README.md

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/2cd5e487-a07c-4a09-b11c-4122258c7616" alt="Case 2" width="500" height="500">

-Now let's analyze one example which is more complex.
-In this example, after our **manual analysis**, due to the assignment of the global pointer d in lines 05-08, the integer value at the address pointed to by d is 1.
-When g is declared in the 10th line, the address is given to g, so that the initial integer value of g is 1, which influences the output at last.
+Let's analyze a more complex example.
+After conducting a thorough **manual analysis**, we have determined that the integer value at the address pointed to by the global pointer *d* (lines 05-08) is assigned as *1*.
+After that, when *g* is declared in the 10th line, on -O2 optimization level, the address is wrongly assigned to *g*, resulting in the initial integer value of *g* being *1*.
+This initialization has a subsequent impact on the final output.

-The heatmap of **attention** change is a bit hard to understand.
-Based on my experience, I will give you some tips.
+Based on my experience, I will provide you with some tips to better comprehend the heatmap of **attention** change:

-  1. Analyze which variable types the model pays attention to.
+1. Analyze the variable types that attract the model's attention.
+This examination will shed light on the specific data types the model focuses on.
-  2. Analyze which constant values on the right side of the assignment statement the model pays attention to.
+2. Investigate the constant values on the right side of assignment statements that capture the model's attention.
+This exploration will help unveil the particular values that the model deems significant in relation to the code's execution.
-  3. Analyze which entire statement model pays special attention.

-The answer is below:
+3. Explore the complete statements to which the model assigns special attention.
+This analysis will offer valuable insights into the code sections that are crucial for the model's understanding and capturing of failure-relevant semantics.

+We can find:
-  1. In this case, the variable types that the model pays attention to are necessary to trigger bugs, and the variable types that the model does not pay attention to can still trigger bugs after modification.
+1. The model's attention is primarily directed towards specific variable types that are essential for triggering bugs.
+Surprisingly, modifying variable types that the model does not pay attention to can still trigger bugs.
+This suggests that the model's focus on certain variable types is crucial, while others may have indirect effects on bug performance.

-  2. The constants that the model pays attention to will not show bugs after modification, while the constants that the model does not pay attention to are unnecessary for the performance of bugs.
+2. The constants that capture the model's attention tend to exhibit bug-free behavior after modifications.
+Conversely, the constants that the model does not pay attention to are typically unnecessary for bug performance.

-  3. The model pays special attention to the declaration of g, which is the top priority triggered by this bug.
-Because the triggering of this bug does not require an assignment statement, but the assignment through the address occurs quietly when it is declared.
+3. The model assigns significant attention to the declaration of variable *g*, as it serves as the **key trigger** for this bug.
+Interestingly, this bug does not require an explicit assignment statement but rather quietly occurs through the address assignment of *g* during declaration.

-In the heatmap changed by **attention**, we can see that in the main function, the model pays great attention to assignment statements.
-For integer assignments that have an impact on the output results, such as lines 6 and 14, the model pays special attention to the specific values on the right side.
-The specific assignment model of line 12 that has no impact on the results is not paid attention to.
-At the same time, we found that the main reason why this bug was triggered was the difference in the initial value of char g at different optimization levels in line 10.
-This feature was accurately captured by the model.
-Therefore, in this example, the model The explanation of failure-relevant semantics is quite correct.
+In the heatmap of **attention** changes, it is evident that the model allocates significant attention to assignment statements within the main function.
+Specifically, for integer assignments that impact the output results, such as in lines 6 and 14, the model shows distinct attention to the specific values on the right side of the assignments.
+Conversely, the assignment statement in line 12, which has no impact on the results, receives less attention from the model.

+Moreover, the analysis reveals that the discrepancy in the initial value of *char g;* at different optimization levels in line 10 is the main reason for triggering this bug.
+Remarkably, the model accurately captures this distinctive characteristic.
+As a result, the model's explanation of failure-relevant semantics in this example is highly accurate.

 **discussion**

-BLADE's explanation method is very accurate, because we are explaining the last layer of the neural network, and attention is the parameter of the upstream transformer, which is mapped to the input.
-Not only is the accuracy loss of the downstream classification parameters , but also severe second part loss because it's mapped to the input, so it is very rough and therefore certainly not intuitive enough.
+The explanation method employed by BLADE is known for its high accuracy, primarily attributed to its emphasis on elucidating the last layer of the neural network.
+Attention, serving as a parameter of the upstream transformer, undergoes mapping to the input.
+This mapping process facilitates the capturing of not only the accuracy loss associated with downstream classification parameters but also the pronounced second part loss stemming from the parameters mapped onto the input.
+Consequently, the resulting explanation may not possess the desired level of intuitiveness.

+**Therefore, even though BLADE's AI explanation method differs from the human-understandable attention heatmap, it is more precise.**